-MSCM 2009 - Broadcast Practicum
+MSCM 2009 - Practicum

-A course for students working on the production of student television programs for air on XTV.
+A course for students working on the production of student media content programs for air on XTV.
 Students will get practical experience to reinforce classroom learning while serving on the crew or as hosts, writers, producers, or directors for these university programs.
-(Note: Not more than 3 hours of newspaper/broadcast/public relations practicum may be taken.)
+(Note: Not more than 3 hours of multimedia/public relations/strategic communications practicum may be taken.)
 (1)